cawaltrip/battery-symbols/README.md

 ## TODO
 * Figure out the best way to scale and make glyphs properly fit.
-* Clean up the 0% glyphs; the glyphs themselves don't have a "charge level", but the final glyph has an artifact there.
-Not sure what's causing it yet.
+* ~~Clean up the 0% glyphs; the glyphs themselves don't have a "charge level", but the final glyph has an artifact there.
+Not sure what's causing it yet.~~ This may just be an artifact in macOS Font Book.